-Benefits of Getting a Master’s Degree in Social Work (MSW)
+Is a Master's Degree in Social Work Worth It?

 The Opportunity to be a Licensed Professional

 One of the biggest benefits of getting your MSW is that you have the opportunity to take a test to be licensed.
 Every state does this differently, so it’s important to learn what your state’s social work licensing requirements are.
 For example, a person with a BSW in North Carolina can take a test to be a Certified Social Worker (CSW).
 The next step would be the Certified Master Social Worker (CMSW) which requires the MSW degree.
 These licenses are a great thing to have, but they do not provide the opportunity to work in clinical settings.

 In order to work in clinical settings, you will need to become a Licensed Clinical Social Worker (LCSW).
 Getting to this level requires working as an associate at first (typically labeled an LCSWA) in which you receive supervision from an eligible supervisor.
 It typically takes two years for an individual to complete their supervision requirements so that they can be eligible for the LCSW exam.
 After successfully passing that, you are able to practice in a clinical setting and even have the option of opening your own private practice.